At a Glance: Yotsuba &!

 Yotsuba &! is hyperactive, fun, energetic, silly, and hilarious.
 I really had fun reading this one, and I often find reading manga to be a cumbersome task, preferring anime.
 The main draw of this is Yotsuba herself.
-She's not obnoxious or mean like many "sassy" kids in western media, she has a pure innocence that's really cute.
-So that event though she often messes up or misinterprets what people are saying or doing, you don't get annoyed with her they way I tend to become annoyed with sassy brats in a lot of other stories.
+She's not obnoxious or mean like many "sassy" kids in Western media; she has a pure innocence that's really cute.
+So, although she often messes up or misinterprets what people are saying or doing, you don't get annoyed with her they way I tend to become annoyed with sassy brats in a lot of other stories.
 This is a character for the reader to feel like a protective big sister or brother for.
 Through this manga, you come to love Yotsuba in that way.

 The story is like Shin Chan (the original Japanese version with less vulgarity), but without crude bathroom humor.
 It's similar to the creator's other work, Azumanga Daioh!, but without that work's focus on school.
 It kind of reminded me of another comedy anime I like, Jungle Wa Itsumo Hale Nochi Guu.
 Because they even think Yotsuba is from some kind of foreign island, not a Japanese native, because she has such a wild spirit.
 What I like about this is that it's funny without demeaning insults, verbal punches, or vulgar jokes.
 It's just fun in that carefree way we experienced fun when we were children ourselves.
 It's healing.